 Finnen spat his reply, “Oh, jealous much?
 What you wouldn’t give to have someone suck on your neck!’

 Chaim took a stunned step back, looking extremely wounded by Finnen’s comment.
 The Ghost Wolf-Man then whispered, “Dirty pool, Irish.
 Dirty pool.
 Fine.
 I’ll get the stick.
 Hey, if I’m lucky, she’ll confuse me for a tiddy-oggie or something and eat me.
-Gods, I’m ugly.
-And you can’t fix ugly” a single tear rolled down his furry cheek.
+Let’s face it – I’m gruesome.”

 “I hate to interrupt, but we defeated the queen.
 It’s over.”
 Petka said, again sitting on the floor, cross-legged, scratching Raksha on the belly.

 “Oh!” said Finnen with surprise, “Just how did that happen exactly?”